-Why use limited orders?
+Why use limit orders?

 - Easy to use

-It is essentially the same as Stop loss.
+It is essentially the same as Stop Loss.

-- Easy to manage capital
+- Easy capital management

-- Manage the risk when entering the order
+- Manage risk when entering orders

 What is an OCO order?

-Why must I use the OCO command?
+Why use OCO orders?

 - Easy command management.

-- Limit the risk of entry.
+- Limit risk when entering orders.

-Disadvantages of OCO orders
+Disadvantages of OCO . orders

-- Easy to confuse the prices
+- Easy to confuse prices

 - Buy order: Limit price

 - Sell order: Limit price>current price>stop limit price.

-Use the OCO order on the Binance exchange
+Use OCO order on Binance exchange